GrahamZen/Soft-Body-Simulation-CUDA/README.md

 3. Split tree to get the structure of the internal nodes according to the morton codes
 4. Build the bounding box for each of the internal node from bottom to up

 To get more information about building BVH on GPU, one can refers to the [blog](https://developer.nvidia.com/blog/thinking-parallel-part-iii-tree-construction-gpu/) and the [paper](https://developer.nvidia.com/blog/parallelforall/wp-content/uploads/2012/11/karras2012hpg_paper.pdf).
 Our implementation basically follows the same logic as the articles shown above.

 The only difference might be that we provide several ways of building the bounding box for the internal nodes.
 These methods includes naive serial merge according to tree depth, merging with atomic operation, cooperative groups.

-According to our observation, using cooperative groups the performance is speedup greatly.
+**Cooperative groups**

+The reason we use cooperative groups, is that we want to move the iterations of the for loop to the kernel function.
+Since every node should be aware of its children, we need to synchronize all the threads.
+And cooperative groups provide us with the ability to synchronize the whole grids.
+However, the number of threads in a grid is limited.
+So, when the number of nodes is large, this method is not applicable.

+**Atomic operation**

+For Atomic operation, we let those threads whose children are not ready to wait until they are ready.

 #### Traversing BVH tree